whisppzzz/live-task-flow-manager/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+“This project is a part of a hackathon run by https://www.katomaran.com ”